rangle/angular-training-slides/slides/src/content/components.md

 ## Responding to DOM Events

-We can bind an expressions to any DOM event using the `(event)` syntax:
+We can bind an expression to any DOM event using the `(event)` syntax:

 ```ts
 @Component({